mParticle/docs/src/pages/integrations/customerglu/event/index.md

 ## Data Processing Notes

-Marax will not accept data more than 24 hours old.
+CustomerGlu will not accept data more than 24 hours old.

 ## Settings